Awlter/logseq_notes/pages/week1.md

 ##### Could you imagine a more accessible problem
 ###### yes, whether the specific day is in between the range of each guest info.
 ##### Could you imagine a similar or general problem
 ###### yes, given an array A of integers and an array (B) of arrays that contain several integers.
-Outp how many arrays in the array B include each integer
+Output how many arrays in the array B include each integer